sharpotato/AutoCourseGetter/README.md

 # AutoCourseGetter
-website is still being worked on, .py files are for back-end
+website is still being worked on, .py files are for back-end, index.html is the current setup of the website.